Dele: Origin

+A different theory states simply that it is "a form of 'd' meaning 'delete.'"

 Computer representation

-There is no character for the dele symbol in Unicode as of version 15.0 from September 2022, although its addition has been proposed.
-The visually similar character for Pfennig at from the Currency Symbols block is often used to represent a dele in Unicode.
-The same Unicode character is also used for a completely different flourish of approval in Dutch.
+There is no character for the dele symbol in Unicode as of version 15.0 from September 2022.
+Its addition was once proposed in 2021.

 Usage

 A section of proofread text, with a dele in the left margin indicating the stricken text ("and other,") is to be deleted.
 (The marks in the right margin mean, from left to right and top to bottom: replace stricken slash with one en dash; insert semicolon; insert comma; and transpose circled text.)

 The dele is used in proofreading and copy editing, where it may be written over the selected text itself (such that it often resembles a stretched cursive e), or in the margin alongside the selected text, which is usually struck through with a line.

 The stricken text or the dele itself may be framed by top and bottom curved brackets, as in the above example, to indicate that the space left after deletion is to be closed up.
 As the need for such closing up can usually be inferred by context, however, the brackets are often omitted.

 A dele can be undone with a stet.